0:00/???

 We took the next train right out of that town

-Mama found Jesus.
-I found a guitar
+Mama found Jesus, I found a guitar

 And a reason for believing in my lucky star

-Bridge: It’s small time, but I don’t mind, living on the highway
+It’s small time, but I don’t mind, living on the highway

 Playing for fool’s gold, I’ve been told

-But I don’t care cause I’m living it my way
+I don’t care cause I’m living it my way

 I’ve had a good life going place to place